 - Removal of Aspirated Foreign Objects

 A complete range of pulmonary services that are performed in our office include Pulmonary Function Testing (PFT), Arterial Blood Gas (ABG), 6 Minute Walk Test, Methacholine Challenge, Chest X-rays, and Cardiac Pulmonary Exercise Testing (CPE).
 These may be ordered during the evaluation and management for the variety of lung related illnesses we treat.

 We strongly believe in education for our patients, the community, and the training of medical students, resident physicians, pulmonary fellows, pharmacy students, and nurse practitioner students.
 That is why all physicians are board certified and serve as faculty for UT Graduate Medical School of Medicine.

-The two-year Pulmonary disease fellowship program at University Tennessee Graduate School of Medicine provides the medicine residency program graduate with the opportunity to obtain the education, training, clinical skills and research experience necessary to become an outstanding and compassionate pulmonary consultant and to pursue a clinical academic career or a clinic practice in pulmonary medicine.
+The three-year Pulmonary and critical care medicine fellowship program at University Tennessee Graduate School of Medicine provides the medicine residency program graduate with the opportunity to obtain the education, training, clinical skills and research experience necessary to become an outstanding and compassionate pulmonary and critical care consultant and to pursue a clinical academic career or a clinic practice in pulmonary medicine.

 Specialty Clinic: Interstitial Lung Disease Clinic- Dr. Jared Kravitz